stibinator/DuAEF_Duik_Docs/src/docs/rigging-tools.md

 Un-parents and re-parents the children of a layer to be able to adjust its transformations without affecting them.

+## Expression links tools

+A few tools to help manage links inside expressions.
+For example, you can automatically switch between using `thisComp` or `comp("Name")`.

 ## ![](img/duik-icons/removeexpression_r.png) Remove expressions

 !!! hint